flatland-association/flatland-rl/docs/intro_observationbuilder.rst

 In addition to using your custom predictor you can also make your custom observation ready for rendering.
 (This can be done in a similar way for your predictor).
 All you need to do in order to render your custom observation is to populate  :code:`self.env.dev_obs_dict[handle]` for every agent (all handles).
 (For the predictor use  :code:`self.env.dev_pred_dict[handle]`).

+In contrast to the previous examples we also implement the :code:`def get_many(self, handles=None)` function for this custom observation builder.
+The reasoning here is that we want to call the predictor only once per :code:`env.step()`.
+The base implementation of :code:`def get_many(self, handles=None)` will call the :code:`get(handle)` function for all handles, which mean that it normally does not need to be reimplemented, except for cases as the one below.

 .. _ShortestPathPredictorForRailEnv: https://gitlab.aicrowd.com/flatland/flatland/blob/master/flatland/envs/predictions.py#L81
 .. _example: https://gitlab.aicrowd.com/flatland/flatland/blob/master/examples/custom_observation_example.py#L110